14 die when truck collides with hockey team’s bus in Canada

 “This is I would think one of the darkest days in the history of Saskatchewan, especially because hockey is so ingrained in how we grow up here,” he said.

-Much of the hockey world issued messages of condolences, including National Hockey League Commissioner Gary Bettman.
+Much of the hockey world issued messages of condolences, including National Hockey League Commissioner Gary Bettman and Saskatchewan native Mike Babcock, who is the Toronto Maple Leafs coach.
+Babcock said that “it’s got to rip the heart out of your chest.”

-“The NHL mourns the passing of those who perished and offers strength and comfort to those injured while traveling to play and be part of a game they all love,” Bettman said in a statement.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.